Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Analysis and Results

-In the following sections, we will discuss the constraints on the new physics parameter space.
-This analysis incorporates the FCNC, FCCC, and EWPOs mentioned earlier, as well as the constraints on the parameter space based on $M_S$, as discussed previously.
+In the following sections, we study the constraints on the new physics parameter space.
+This part of the analysis incorporates the available data on FCNC, FCCC, and EWPO observables discussed earlier, along with the constraints from dipole moments.
+The constraints are derived for various choices of the mediator mass $M_S$, as outlined previously.
+At the beginning of this subsection, we specifically highlight the constraints arising from the extensive data on semileptonic decays of the form $B(B_S) \rightarrow K^{(*)}(\phi), \ell^+ \ell^-$.
+The rationale for this focus will become evident in the subsequent discussion.